 But as the needs and demands of copywriters become more fierce, emphasizing your skills to the fullest to stand out amidst the sea of other aspiring professionals in the field is now a top priority for copywriters to succeed and thrive in the business.

 The biggest way one can do this is by delivering companies with an exceptional copywriting portfolio that clearly demonstrates how and why you’re the right person for the job.
 Take a look at these six ways you can make your copywriting portfolio stand out and get you started doing what you do best in no time:

-Simple, Yet Elegant
+1) Simple, Yet Elegant

 Gone are the days where a run-of-the-mill resume, complete with the bullet points of information highlighting your achievements and skills, will blow any employer’s socks off, let alone get your foot in the door.
 The first thing hiring companies will be looking for in a copywriting applicant is creativity, and the easiest way to demonstrate your inner imagination is through your portfolio.

-Only the Best
+2) Only the Best

 Your stronger pieces may include everything from showing off specific knowledge pertaining to the client you wrote for, such as an extremely in-depth whitepaper or report.
 They can also display your ability to latch onto a variety of tones, as well as any pieces you wrote that were paired with visually striking artwork.
 A good rule of thumb to take into account is to only choose the pieces you’re not only most proud of but would be impressed by if you were someone else reading it for the first time.

-Showcase Writing Diversity
+3) Showcase Writing Diversity or Specialties

 If you’re relatively new in the field of copywriting or have only begun to start out in a freelance position, you don’t have to be self-conscious about the lack of published work you have.
 Instead of fretting over any possible lack of experience, just write whatever it is you feel is absent in your portfolio.
 Create a blog for a fictional business, or draft a fake press release for a company you’re applying to.
 The more initiative you show that you’re ready to work, the more credibility you’ll add to a beginner’s portfolio.

-Content Speaks for Itself
+5) Content Speaks for Itself

 While it’s never a bad idea to include rationales regarding the explanation for any particular samples in your portfolio, overdoing them is only a turnoff in the eyes of employers.
-Try to keep any accompanying write-ups with your writing samples at a maximum of 100 words, and only include specific details, such as what style the company in question demanded or how a piece demonstrates effective SEO services.
+Try to keep any accompanying write-ups with your writing samples at a maximum of 100 words, and only include specific details, such as what style the company in question demanded or how a piece demonstrates effective SEO skills.
 Remember, your selected content should be the one doing most the talking.

-Keep Portfolios Updated
+6) Keep Portfolios Updated

 One of the bigger details employers look out for are any notable gaps in activity in your portfolio.
 You should constantly be updating your copywriting portfolio to come across as active and consistent, two qualities that complete the trifecta of what companies look for, along with creativity.
 Even if it’s been awhile since you’ve gotten any work published, at least update the layout of your online portfolio, or upload any new copywriting content you’ve been working on your own.